Free tool · no sign-up

 How to calculate ARV

-After-Repair Value (ARV) is the price a home should fetch once it's fully renovated.
+After-Repair Value (ARV) — also called after-renovation value — is the price a home should fetch once it's fully renovated.
 The price-per-square-foot method is the one most investors trust, and it's exactly what the calculator above runs:

 1. Pull three to six recently sold, renovated homes near your subject property.